Quorum Certified (QC) Broadcast: The Core Sub-Protocol of HotStuff

 HotStuff, introduced by Yin, Malkhi et al. in [@Yin2019HotStuffBC], provides the first practical solution to the [SMR problem] with optimal communication complexity $O(n + t \cdot n)$, against $t$ actual cascading faults.

-This post describes the key building block employed in HotStuff, a Verifiable, Provable Consistent Broadcast (“VPCBC”), depicted in Figure 1 below.
-The original HotStuff: Three-Chain Rules requires chaining three phases of VPCBC as a core sub-protocol operated by each leader.
+This post describes the key building block employed in HotStuff, a Quorum Certified (QC) Broadcast, depicted in Figure 1 below.
+The figure illustrates that a varying number of QC-phases may be chained.
+Indeed, the original HotStuff: Three-Chain Rules requires chaining three QC phases as a core sub-protocol operated by each leader.
+Later in this blog we will demonstrate the use of 2-phase QC broadcast in solving consensus.

-A single phase of the VPCBC is a twist on a common building block, Consistent Broadcast (“CBC”)1.
-Like the CBC primitive, VPCBC guarantees:
+A single phase of the Quorum Certified (QC) Broadcast is a twist on a common building block, Consistent Broadcast (“CBC”)1.
+Like the CBC primitive, QC guarantees:

 - (i) Agreement.

-- All honest parties VPCBC-deliver the same message by a sender, if any.
+- All honest parties QC-deliver the same message by a sender, if any.

 - (ii) Non-triviality.

-- If a sender is honest, then eventually all honest parties VPCBC-deliver a message from it.
+- If a sender is honest, then eventually all honest parties QC-deliver a message from it.

 Cachin et al. added in [@Cachin2001SecureAE] on top of CBC two additional properties (jointly referred to as Verifiability):